jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_connect_customviews.md

 ---
 title: Custom views
 keywords: sample
-summary: "A Spotlight display (Heat map, Spotlight today, Alarms by time or Alarm log) can be filtered to the connections in the custom view."
+summary: "A Spotlight display (Heat map, Spotlight today, Alarms by time or Alarm log) can be filtered to the connections in the custom view.
+Create as many custom views as makes sense to your enterprise."
 sidebar: p_enterprise_sidebar
 permalink: enterprise_connect_customviews.html
 folder: SpotlightEnterprise